AwesomeFoodCoops/foodcoops-migration-9.0-12.0/README.md

 To migrate a database from 9.0 to 12.0, using openupgrade.

+# Setup

+## 1. Download openupgrade and all repositories required

 First step is downloading openupgrade and all the required repositories.